ansango/directus-instance-dev/README.md

 ## Prerequisites

-- Node.js and npm installed on your system
+- Node.js and npm installed on your system (engine 18.x)
 - Bash shell environment

 ## Usage